 A C-section is the delivery of a baby through a surgical opening in the mother's lower belly area.
-It is also called a cesarean section.
+It is also called a cesarean delivery.

 A C-section delivery is done when it is not possible or safe for the mother to deliver the baby through the vagina.

-The surgeon make a cut across the belly just above the pubic area.
+1. The surgeon makes a cut across the belly just above the pubic area.

-Problems with the baby:
+Problems with the baby may include:

-Health problems and medical history in the mother:
+Health problems in the mother may include:

-Problems with the placenta or umbilical cord:
+Problems with the placenta or umbilical cord may include:

 A C-section may also cause problems in future pregnancies.
 This includes a higher risk for: